byzhi/ABAP-for-humans/README.md

-# ABAP
+# ABAP for humans

-Abap Sample Code for Humans.
+Abap Guide for Humans.
+The objective of this guide is to coverage on the most important elements of ABAP, providing Simple Code and Simple explanation.

 ## Code